gchq/sleeper/docs/10-design.md

 of the cluster monitors a queue and when a job appears submits it to YARN for execution.
 The EMR cluster can either be of fixed size or use EMR managed scaling.

-### Ingest batcher (WIP)
+### Ingest batcher

-This is a work-in-progress system which will take files from an S3 bucket and automatically batch and send ingest jobs to either standard ingest or bulk import.
+The ingest batcher consumes ingest request messages from an SQS queue.
+Each message specifies a file to be ingested.
+These files need to be in either the table bucket or a bucket configured as an ingest source.
+The batcher is then triggered periodically to group files into jobs and send them to the ingest queue configured for the table.
+The number of jobs created is determined by the configuration of the batcher.

 An outline of the design of this system is shown below:

 ![Ingest Batcher design diagram](diagrams/ingest-batcher.png)